-Supporters protest outside Mac's tavern on Staten Island in defiance of COVID restrictions
+Supporters protest outside Mac's tavern on Staten Island in defiance of New York's COVID restrictions

 “To me this is a revolution,” Christine Salica of Westerleigh, a make-up artist who has been out of work since March, told the Staten Island Advance. “[Gov. Andrew] Cuomo and his legislators are collecting our paychecks and they are putting us out of work.”

-Presti is scheduled to appear on "Tucker Carlson Tonight" at 8:30 p.m.
-ET Wednesday.

-The bar has been fined thousands as it continues serving patrons inside and operating past the 10 p.m. curfew for restaurant service that Cuomo imposed citywide.
+The bar has been fined thousands of dollars as it continues serving patrons indoors and operating past the 10 p.m. curfew for restaurant service that Cuomo imposed citywide.

 Plainclothes New York City Sheriff's deputies were inside the bar on Tuesday and ordered food in exchange for a mandatory $40 donation.
 Uniformed deputies then entered and issued tickets for city and state violations.